 6.2 Cooperated with various domestic and international organizations and built relations with each other.

 (1) Met with government agencies; i.e., the Ministry of Tourism and Sports, Department of Tourism, Tourism Authority of Thailand, etc. at various times to discuss numerous issues relating to the tourism industry.

 (2) Met with the private sector; i.e., the Tourism Council of Thailand, Thai Chamber of Commerce, etc. at various times to discuss numerous issues relating to the tourism industry.

 (3) Met with the Malaysian Association of Tour and Travel Agents Perak Chapter during 22-27 October, 2017, at Chiang Rai province.

 6.3 Followed up the drafting of laws and the policy affecting the tourism business.

-(1) Drafting of the TOURISM AUTHORITY OF THAILAND.
+(1) Drafting of the Tourism Standards Act.